Pacific trade deal spurs Canadian farm sales to Japan as U.S. watches

-WINNIPEG, Manitoba, Jan 10 (Reuters) - At the Canadian embassy in Tokyo last month, beef promoters flew in a chef from Canada to cook New York strip steaks for hungry Japanese importers and restaurant suppliers.
+WINNIPEG, Manitoba (Reuters) - At the Canadian embassy in Tokyo last month, beef promoters flew in a chef from Canada to cook New York strip steaks for hungry Japanese importers and restaurant suppliers.

 The annual Canadian beef buffet reception attracted 126 people, up sharply from the usual 30 to 40.